 - Click the Start Button

-Alternatively, (in case if the search box does not detect Device Manager):
+Alternatively (in case the search box does not detect Device Manager):

 Also Read: Where is Motherboard in Device Manager?